Ashwagandha Boosts Testosterone, Muscle Size and Strength

 In an article published a couple of years ago, I listed more than fifty medical conditions that Ashwagandha (Withania somnifera) can be used for.
 As we are constantly updating my articles with new research, we will be adding a newly-found effect of Ashwagandha soon: The ability to boost muscle size and increase testosterone levels.

-Indeed, Ayurveda portends that Ashwagandha encourages bala – which means strength.
+Ayurvedic medicine texts suggest that Ashwagandha encourages bala – which means strength.
+Does modern research back up this claim?

-The clinical research was published in the Journal of the International Society of Sports Nutrition.
+Clinical research published in the Journal of the International Society of Sports Nutrition says yes.
 The study tested 57 men between 18 and 50 years old.
 They were not involved in any weight lifting training prior to the study.
 The men were divided into two groups.
 One group of 29 men was given 300 milligrams of an Ashwagandha extract twice a day for eight weeks (600 milligrams per day).

 The other group was given a placebo for the same period.
 Both groups underwent a supervised muscle training program for the two months.